rtoken-project/rtoken-monorepo/packages/utils/README.md

 # Developing

-After installing packages, run the command `yarn get-abis` to pull in the latest contract abis from `@rtoken/contracts`
+After installing packages, run the command `yarn get-abi` to pull in the latest contract abis from `@rtoken/contracts`

 # Contributing